WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-03.-Generators,-yeld-keyword..md

 # 5
 ```

-In the above example, `count_up_to` is a generator that produces numbers up to a certain number.
+In the above example, `count_up_to` is a `generator` that produces numbers up to a certain number.
 The `yield` keyword is used to produce a `value` and suspend the generator's execution.

 ## `yield keyword`
-The yield keyword is used in Python to define a generator.
-It works like a standard return keyword.
-But it will return a generator.
+The yield keyword is used in Python to define a `generator`.
+It works like a standard `return` keyword.
+But it will **return a generator**.

 ```python
 def generator():